The EXMO Save Ukraine relief project bought six ambulances and one fire engine for a total sum of $220,000 to help Ukrainian cities affected by war.

 “I am incredibly grateful for the dedication of our Dutch colleagues.
 Special thanks to the fund’s founder, Niko Mutsei.
-She has the superpower to combine extensive volunteering activity, her own job and care for her children and family… Thank you for such strong support of Ukraine; it is priceless for us,” commented Taras Lomakin, the project manager of the EXMO Save Ukraine fund.
+She has the superpower to combine extensive volunteering activity, her own job and care for her children and family… Thank you for such strong support of Ukraine; it is priceless for us,” commented Taras Lomakin, the project manager of EXMO Save Ukraine.

 Follow the link to learn more about the initiatives of the Dutch fund.
 If you or your company is looking to contribute and help an important project by donating, feel free to contact the fund’s team at: [email protected].

-EXMO Save Ukraine is a relief fund founded by the EXMO cryptocurrency exchange team.
-The fund’s team raises funds to provide humanitarian aid to civilians affected by the war in Ukraine.
-By now, the fund has raised a total of $2,000,000, of which $1,000,000 is EXMO’s own donation, while the remaining sum of $1,038,872 was donated by the exchange’s partners and users.
+EXMO Save Ukraine is a relief project founded by the EXMO cryptocurrency exchange team.
+The project’s team raises funds to provide humanitarian aid to civilians affected by the war in Ukraine.
+By now, EXMO Save Ukraine has raised a total of $2,000,000, of which $1,000,000 is EXMO’s own donation, while the remaining sum of $1,038,872 was donated by the exchange’s partners and users.